chainyo/tensorshare/docs/installation.md

 time and the number of dependencies.

 !!! note
     We do care about your CI/CD pipelines.
-That's why we provide a way to install only the modules you need.
+That's why we provide a way to install only the necessary modules.
     Only `safetensors` and `pydantic` are mandatory.

 ### Client module